 On accelerating economic growth.
-Gross Domestic Product (GDP) grew by 6.7 percent in 2017, well within the target growth rate for the year.
+GDP grew by 6.9 percent in 2017, well within the target growth rate for the year.
+Consequently, GNI per capita rose by 5.2 percent on the same year.
 Beginning 2018, the target was to grow between 7 and 8 percent.
-However, the country's GDP growth moderated to 6.2 percent in 2018, then 6.0 percent in 2019.
+However, the country's GDP growth moderated to 6.3 percent in 2018, and 6.0 percent in 2019.
 This was due to global headwinds marked by increased tendencies towards protectionism, especially coming from the developed economies.
-The reenacted budget in 2019 also contributed to the less-than targeted economic growth.
+The reenacted budget in 2019 also contributed to the less-than-targeted economic growth.

 On improving employment numbers.
 The Duterte administration has delivered on its promise of improving employment numbers.
 In 2017, unemployment rate increased, but has since declined.
-In 2018, unemployment rate is estimated at 5.3 percent; in 2019, it went down further to 5.1 percent.
-These are both within target.
+In 2018, unemployment rate is estimated at 5.3 percent; in 2019, it went down further to 5.1 percent, both within target.

-There was net job loss in 2017, which can be explained by the higher school participation rate among the youth aged 15-24 years, resulting from the required additional two years of basic education and further encouraged by the tuition fee assistance for higher education.
-This also explains the increase in youth unemployment rate, from 11.9 percent in 2017 to 13.4 percent in 2018.
-This, however, improved to 12.8 percent in 2019.
+The net job loss in 2017 can be explained by the higher school participation rate among the youth aged 15-24 years, resulting from the required additional two years of basic education and further encouraged by the tuition fee assistance for higher education.
+This also explains the increase in youth unemployment rate from 11.9 percent in 2017 to 13.3 percent in 2018.
+This, however, improved to 12.9 percent in 2019.

 In 2018, net jobs generated reached almost 900,000.
-This further increased to 1.27 million in 2019, which is more than the target, as the Build, Build, Build program implementation gained traction.
+This further increased to 1.27 million in 2019, which is more than the target, as the BBB program implementation gained traction.

-Underemployment rate in areas outside the National Capital Region (AONCR) reflects the increase in full-time jobs outside Metro Manila.
-This remained within target, at 17.1 percent in 2017, then at 15.2 percent in 2019.
+Underemployment rate in areas outside the National Capital Region (AONCR) reflected the increase in full-time jobs outside Metro Manila.
+This remained within target, at 17.1 percent and 15.1 percent in 2017 and 2019, respectively.

 On ensuring that economic growth benefits the poor.
-Food inflation rate remained low in 2017 at 3.0 percent, but jumped to 6.8 percent in 2018 due to the mismanagement of the country's rice supply.
-Food inflation then dropped to 2.1 percent in 2019, largely due to the implementation of the Rice Tariffication Law.
+Food inflation rate remained low in 2017 at 3.2 percent, but escalated to 6.6 percent in 2018 due to the mismanagement of the country's rice supply.
+Food inflation then dropped to 1.8 percent in 2019, primarily due to the implementation of the RTL.

-What would be considered as a significant accomplishment of the Duterte administration is the rapid decline in overall and rural poverty incidence, beyond targets.
-Overall poverty incidence declined from 23.5 percent in 2015 to 16.7 percent in 2018; rural poverty incidence declined dramatically from 34.0 percent in 2015 to 23.5 percent in 2018.
+What would be considered a significant accomplishment of the Duterte administration is the rapid decline in overall and rural poverty incidence beyond targets.
+Overall poverty incidence declined from 23.5 percent in 2015 to 16.7 percent in 2018, while rural poverty incidence declined dramatically from 34.0 percent in 2015 to 24.5 percent in 2018.

 The reduction in poverty incidence in 2018 was achieved despite the high food inflation.
 This was because of the higher number of paid jobs generated and a deliberate effort to cushion the poor from the adverse, though temporary, effects of the TRAIN law and infrastructure program.
-This was done by providing transfers to low-income families (estimated at 10 million) through the Unconditional Cash Transfer program, which has been implemented for three years.
-In addition, the Human Development Index (HDI) was estimated by the United Nations Development Programme to have increased from 0.699 to 0.712.
-This marks the first time that the country joins the category of high-level HDI.
+This was done by providing transfers to low-income families (estimated at 10 million) through the Unconditional Cash Transfer (UCT) program, which has been implemented for three years.
+In addition, the HDI was estimated by the United Nations Development Programme (UNDP) to have increased from 0.699 to 0.712.
+This marks the first time that the country joined the category of high-level HDI.

-From a baseline ranking of 74 (out of 126 economies) in 2016 according to the global innovation index, the country jumped to rank 54 (out of 129 economies) in 2019.
+From a baseline ranking of 74 (out of 128 economies) in 2016 according to the GII, the country jumped to rank 54 (out of 129 economies) in 2019.
 The country is considered as among the innovation achievers, having scored above average in most innovation dimensions relative to other lower middle-income countries.

-Directive for the next 2 years: focus on recovery and resilience
+Directive for the Next Two Years: Focus on Recovery and Resilience